rometools/rome-docs/docs/rome/technical-docs/date-mapping.md

 The item `pubDate` element is mapped to the `SyndEntry` `publishedDate` property.
 The `expirationDate` element is lost.

-## For RSS 1.0
+## RSS 1.0

-RSS 1.0 use DC Module data at feed an item level to indicate date information about the feed and the items.
+RSS 1.0 uses DC Module data at feed and item level to indicate date information about the feed and the items.

 `SyndFeed` and `SyndEntry` use the DC Module `date` element for the `publishedDate` property.

-## For Atom 0.3
+## Atom 0.3

 Atom 0.3 defines a `modified` element at feed level and the `modified`, `created` and `issued` elements at entry level.